 Following the Election, the WCoBM is among many Livery Companies invited by The Worshipful Company of Painter-Stainers for lunch in their Hall.

-The installation of a new Master is the highlight of our social calendar and this year it takes place at Mansion House – home to the Lord Mayor of London and WCoBM’s Honorary Liveryman Dr. Andrew Parmley.
+The installation of a new Master is the highlight of our social calendar and this year it takes place at Goldsmiths’ Hall – which is home to the Goldsmiths’ Company, one of the Great Twelve Livery Companies in the City of London.

-The evening starts with a formal ceremony in the Court at 5.00p.m. where the new Master and Wardens are installed.
+The evening will start with a formal ceremony in the Court where the new Master and Wardens are installed.
 The ceremony also acknowledges the role of other Court Assistants.
-This part of the evening is open to Liverymen & Freemen only while guests enjoy a tour of Mansion House.
-Subject to Election, our next Master will be Senior Warden Brian Blanchard.
+This part of the evening is open to members only while guests enjoy a tour of the Hall.

-Following the election, the new Master, Liverymen and Freemen join their guests for a champagne reception at 7.00p.m., followed by a black tie Dinner at 7.30p.m. with the Lord Mayor as Guest of Honour.
+Following the election, the new Master, Liverymen and Freemen join their guests for a champagne reception, followed by dinner.

 This event is open to Liverymen, Freemen & Guests.
 Dress Code: White-tie (black tie is acceptable)